-- b.
-Whether the proposed use will create adverse impacts upon any adjoining land use by reason of the character of vehicles or the volume of traffic generated by the proposed use; - At build out the project will consist of approximately 1.38 million square feet of mixed use development; thus, it is anticipated that additional volumes of traffic will be generated beyond the boundaries of the site that may create some impacts on adjoining land uses.
-However, the submitted traffic impact study indicate that driveways and intersections at or near the project are projected to operate at or above their acceptable level of service standard during the AM and PM peak hours at 2028 build conditions. - c.
-Whether the size, scale and massing of proposed buildings are appropriate in relation to the size of the subject property and in relation to the size, scale and massing of adjacent and nearby lots and buildings; and - The size, scale and massing of proposed buildings are appropriate in relation to the PC-2 district requirements for building height and perimeter buffering.
-As a comparison, the overall development will maintain a lower height than the Ravinia Office complex, which is found south of the site. - d.
-Whether the proposed plan will adversely affect historic buildings, sites, districts, or archaeological resources. - The area on the site in which the applicant proposes to develop is already built upon with surface parking, roads, mixed in with 1970's suburban era office buildings, all of which have no historic significance.
+d.
+Whether the proposed use will create adverse impacts upon any adjoining land use by reason of the character of vehicles or the volume of traffic generated by the proposed use;

+The traffic impact study submitted with RZ 18-02 and SLUP 18-02 indicated that driveways and intersections at or near the project are projected to operate at or above their acceptable level of service standard during the AM and PM peak hours at 2028 build conditions.
+The current proposal does not significantly alter the intensity of uses, and as such, no adverse impacts are anticipated.

+e.
+Whether the size, scale and massing of proposed buildings are appropriate in relation to the size of the subject property and in relation to the size, scale and massing of adjacent and nearby lots and buildings; and f.
+Whether the proposed plan will adversely affect historic buildings, sites, districts, or archaeological resources.

+The size, scale and massing of proposed buildings are appropriate in relation to the PC-2 district requirements and nearby lots for building height, scale and massing.
+As a comparison, the overall development will maintain a lower height than the Ravinia Office complex, which is found south of the site.

+The area on the site in which the applicant proposes to develop is already built upon with surface parking, mixed in with 1970's suburban era office buildings, all of which have no historic significance to the staff's knowledge.
 As such, the proposed development will not have an impact on any historic buildings, sites, districts, or archaeological resources.

-- 5. Whether public services, public facilities and utilities-including motorized and non-motorized transportation facilities-are adequate to serve the proposed use;
+(5) Whether public services, public facilities and utilities-including motorized and nonmotorized transportation facilities-are adequate to serve the proposed use;

+Public services and utilities are expected to adequately serve the proposed uses.
+It should also be noted, that this project will likely improve public facilities through the construction of new sidewalks, bike lanes, streets, and greenspace.

-According to the traffic analysis, all study intersections are expected to operate at or above their acceptable level-of-service standard during the AM and PM peak hours for 2028 build-out condition.
-Due to the fact that this project is in early stages of review, sewer capacity has yet to be determined by the County. - 6.
-Whether adequate means of ingress and egress are proposed, with particular reference to non-motorized and motorized traffic safety and convenience, traffic flow and control and emergency vehicle access; - In an effort to improve traffic flow, safety, and convenience, the subject site proposes seven (7) vehicular access locations along Perimeter Center East.
-Per the traffic impact study, the intersections are be stop controlled and are anticipated to operate at an acceptable level-of-service at 2028 build out.
-Further, enhancements to the areas pedestrian and bicycle network, including the provision for a new multi-use path, a greenway connection, and bike lanes on project drives, will greatly improve non-motorized access to the site. - 7.
-Whether adequate provision has been made for refuse and service areas; and The submitted site plan indicates that the interior refuse and service areas will be located with the parking structures, so provisions for refuse and services appear to be adequate. - 8.
-Whether the proposed building as a result of its proposed height will create a negative shadow impact on any adjoining lot or building.
+(6) Whether adequate means of ingress and egress are proposed, with particular reference to nonmotorized and motorized traffic safety and convenience, traffic flow and control and emergency vehicle access;

+Per the traffic impact study submitted with RZ 18-02 and SLUP 18-02, the intersections are to be stop controlled and are anticipated to operate at an acceptable level-of-service at build out.
+Further, enhancements to the area's pedestrian and bicycle network, including the provision for a new multi-use path, a greenway connection, and bike lanes on project drives, will greatly improve non-motorized access to the site.

+(7) Whether adequate provision has been made for refuse and service areas; and

+The submitted site plan indicates that provisions for refuse and services appear to be adequate.
+However, staff recommends that the refuse and service areas not be located adjacent to any streets or open space.

+(8) Whether the proposed building as a result of its proposed height will create a negative shadow impact on any adjoining lot or building.